Berman510/discord_movie-night-bot/ROADMAP.md

-# Movie Night Bot – Roadmap
+# Watch Party Bot – Roadmap

 This document captures planned features, technical improvements, and operational work that were previously listed as an ad‑hoc TODO in the README.
 It reflects intent rather than a strict promise; priorities can change based on feedback.